 Student safety has never been a higher priority for colleges.
-Twenty colleges across the West Midlands, working with the Association of Colleges and West Midlands Police have joined forces to affirm our commitment to student safety and deliver our West Midlands Colleges Safer Students Charter.
+We work with the Association of Colleges and West Midlands Police to affirm our commitment to student safety and deliver our Colleges West Midlands Safer Students Charter.

 As a group of colleges and partners, we work together to:

 - Encourage all member colleges to adopt and promote the Charter to shape student safety

 - Develop a simple tracking system to measure our progress and ensure we are enhancing student safety

 - Develop a plan for student activities and to promote shared resources

 - Work with other partners to share information where it supports students’ safety and well- being

 - Work around key themes, which we will keep continually under review.

 - Risky behaviours and unsafe activities